Simon1197/Simon1197/README.md

 #### Data Scientist

-I am a <strong>master</strong> student at American University in <strong>Data Science</strong> specialied Computer science (Washington, D.C.).
+I graduated from American University with a </strong>master</strong> in </strong>Data Science</strong> specializing in Computer Science (Washington, D.C.).
-Interested in Data science, Machining learning, and data analysis.
+Interested in Data Science, Machining learning, and data analysis.
 With a high passion for challenging and discovering different approaches to solving problems.
 <hr>
 Language and Software  </p>